New Mexico Lobos men's basketball: The Pit

-The Pit has garnered praise as one of the top venues in college basketball from sports reporters, announcers, and opposing coaches.David Fox, The Top Arenas in College Basketball: Experts Poll, Athlon Sports, January 8, 2014.
+The Pit has garnered praise as one of the top venues in college basketball from sports reporters, announcers, and opposing coaches.
 Sports Illustrated listed The Pit among its Top 20 Sporting Venues of the 20th Century.
 Jim Boeheim, Lute Olson, and Steve Fisher have praised Lobo fans and the exciting atmosphere coaching at The Pit.
-Rick Majerus, who compiled a 5–11 record against the Lobos at The Pit, tying him with Don Haskins for most wins by a visiting coach, noted the intensity and dedication of Lobo fans and their knowledge of the game,Majerus returns to the Pit in St. Louis Blue, KRQE-TV, December 30, 2011.
-The Pit hosted the 1983 NCAA Final Four, the last time the event was held on a college campus.
+Rick Majerus, who compiled a 5–11 record against the Lobos at The Pit, tying him with Don Haskins for most wins by a visiting coach, noted the intensity and dedication of Lobo fans and their knowledge of the game, The Pit hosted the 1983 NCAA Final Four, the last time the event was held on a college campus.
 North Carolina State upset heavily favored Houston in the memorable championship, sealing the victory with a last second basket.
 The video clip of NC State coach Jim Valvano celebrating at the end of the game documents one of the most famous moments in NCAA basketball history and is a staple of NCAA tournament television coverage.

 Renovations completed in 2010 added space and state-of-the-art amenities for fans and players.
 Luxury suites and club seats were added, along with digital video boards, expanded concourses, additional restrooms and concession stands, and upgraded training facilities, while preserving the historic character of the building.
 The upgrade reduced seating capacity to 15,411, trading some seating for greater comfort and amenities.
 The building facade was also transformed, adding extensive glasswork and a steel superstructure.